Srikakulam district: Early history

 Evidences of Jain monuments and Buddhist remnants were discovered near Sangamayya Konda.
 Jain rock beds were discovered at Dannanapeta near Amudalavalasa in the district.
 Salihundam is a famous Buddhist remnants site on the south bank of River Vamsadhara 5 kilometres west of Kalingapatnam and 18 kilometres from Srikakulam town.

+Srikakulam was historically part of the region of Kalinga, conquered by Ashoka in the 3rd century.
+Kalinga regained prominence under Kharavela.
+The region appears to have been dominated by the Sathavahanas in the 3rd century, as at Salihundam many Sathavahana coins have been found.
+Samudra Gupta's great conquests in Kalinga spurred the rise of new families called the Matharas who ruled from Singupura called themselves Kalingapathis.
+In the 6th and 7th centuries Kalinga was dominated by the Chalukyas of Badami and their later offshoots the Eastern Chalukyas of Vengi.